chriscowley/pelican-chriscowley/content/2013-04-07-stop-the-hate-on-software-raid.md

-title: Stop the hate on software RAID
+title: "Stop the hate on software RAID"
+date: 2013-04-07 20:21
 comments: true
-categories: storage

 {% img right /images/NetappClustering.jpg %}I've had a another bee in my bonnet recently.
 Specifically, it has been to do with hardware vs software RAID, but I think it goes deeper than that.
-It started a couple of months back with a discussion on [Reddit](http://redd.it/18dp63).
+It started a couple of months back with a discussion on [Reddit](https://redd.it/18dp63).
 Some of the comments were:

 > Get out, get out now.